 Reviewing international student interview questions and answers is essential when preparing your application to study abroad.
-Not every school conducts interviews, but you need to be ready if your chosen school does, so you must learn how to prepare for a college interview in advance.
+Not every school conducts interviews, but you need to be ready if your chosen school does, so you must invest in college interview prep in advance.
 That’s why we’ve put together a list of common college admissions interview questions that international students can expect.
 We’ve also provided sample answers and some tips to help you as you prepare.
 Being prepared for the different questions that the admissions committee might throw at you will help you feel more confident, thus boosting your chances of doing well and getting acceptance.

 Interview Prep Tips